ansys/pyadditive-widgets/README.rst

 Installation
 ============

-For instructions on setting up your development environment, see :ref:`ref_getting_started`
+For instructions on setting up your development environment, see `Getting Started`_.

 Documentation
 ============